The Government of Bulgaria established the Bulgarian Energy Efficiency Fund as a public-private partnership, with seed capital from:

 Econoler has been managing the operation of the fund since it was launched in June 2005.

-Since then, Econoler has developed all internal processes, procedures, document templates and defined the personnel’s lines of accountability and responsibilities, etc. Econoler has also designed and implemented a specialized IT management information system to manage, monitor and report on client accounts, as well as key financial and technical indicators of the fund, while following the reporting requirements of the IBRD.
+Econoler developed all internal processes, procedures, and document templates, as well as defined the personnel’s lines of accountability and responsibilities, etc. Econoler also established and implemented a specialized IT system to manage, monitor and report on client accounts, as well as key financial and technical indicators of the fund while following the reporting requirements of the IBRD.

-Within six months after it had been launched, the fund was adequately staffed and fully operational and launched its first products on the market.
-Within a year, the first series of projects were successfully financed and the fund developed a strong project pipeline.
+Within six months of launch, the fund was adequately staffed and fully operational and introduced its first products on the market (direct lending and partial credit guarantees).
+Within a year, the first series of projects was successfully financed and the fund established a strong project pipeline.

-In 2007, the fund became the financier of choice for EE in the public sector (municipalities, public healthcare, education, etc.).
-In the same year, it won the World Bank’s recognition as a “highly satisfactory (or best practice) operation, whose design and implementation should be disseminated internationally”.
-After having a highly successful start with strong market penetration of its direct lending products, in 2007, BgEEF launched its EE partial credit guarantee product.
+In 2007, the fund became the energy efficiency financier of choice in the public sector (municipalities, public healthcare, education, etc.).
+In that same year, it won the World Bank recognition as a Highly Satisfactory (or Best Practice) Operation, Whose Design and Implementation Should Be Disseminated Internationally.
+After having a highly successful start with strong market penetration of direct lending products, EERSF also launched its EE partial credit guarantee product.

-In 2008, BgEEF was recognized for a second time as “the best practice operation” by the World Bank.
-In the same year, the fund launched its EE 5% first-loss portfolio guarantee targeting receivables of Bulgarian ESCO companies on a portfolio basis.
-The product proved to be well-designed and timely and was very successful.
+In 2008, EERSF was recognized for a second time as a Best Practice Operation by the World Bank.
+In that same year, the fund launched its EE 5% first-loss portfolio guarantee that targets receivables of Bulgarian Energy Service Companies (ESCOs) on a portfolio basis.
+The product proved well designed, very successful, and timely.

-The fund operations did not suffer from the world economic crisis.
-So far, it has maintained a strong pipeline.
-Its financing activities are only constrained by its limited capital since the amount of financed projects currently equals the amount of redeemed loans.
+Fund operations have not suffered from the world economic crisis.
+So far, the fund has maintained a strong pipeline.
+Its financing activities are only constrained by limited capital since the dollar amounts of financed projects currently equal that of redeemed loans.

-Since its launching, the fund has provided EE loans to a total of 160 projects, with total project investment reaching more than USD 45 million.
-Additionally, the fund has provided partial credit guarantees or portfolio guarantees to 32 projects, with a total project investment of USD 15.5 million.
+Since launching, the fund has provided EE loans to a total of 197 projects, with a total project investment value of over USD 49.3 million (BGN 83.4 million).
+Additionally, it has provided partial credit guarantees or portfolio guarantees to 32 projects, for total project investments of USD 14.3 million (BGN 24.2 million).

-So far, using only USD 15 million of capital, the fund has catalyzed more than USD 60 million of EE investment in Bulgaria.
+Using only USD 15 million of capital, the fund has catalyzed more than USD 63 million in EE investment in Bulgaria.
+As of the end of Q1 2018, the investments financed or guaranteed by EERSF contributed to annual savings of 121,621 MWh/year and 88,792 kt/year of CO2eq.